 when to add the water ?

-completed putting my smoker together I love it when there are complete instructions but there are not complete, when do you add the water?with the meat ? at
+I completed putting my smoker together I love it when there are complete instructions but they are not complete.
+When do you add the water?
+With the meat?
+At

-the same time as the chips your instructional book needs a reprint
+the same time as the chips?
+Our instructional booklet needs a reprint

 I've been thinking about this